Chicken Waterers: Lots of New Choices!

 How I Got Back To My Greenhouse After Breaking My Leg

 Please note that I am not a medical doctor.
 What follows is simply my personal experience and does not represent medical advice.
-The iWalk 2.0 manufacturer notes several times that you need to have a certain level of strength and balance to safely use the iWalk 2.0.
+I used the iWalk 2.0 in 2020, the manufacturer now offers the iWalk 3.0 and notes several times that you need to have a certain level of strength and balance to safely use the iWalk 3.0.

 I broke my leg below the calf at my greenhouse when it was under construction.
 Things happen during construction, but I never hurt myself too badly while putting a floor in that greenhouse, flipping a little bungalow across town or while building my kids a treehouse.
 I would have expected to break something while doing those things.
 One might even say I would have deserved it.
 But no, I broke my leg just slipping in construction site clay after a rainstorm.
 I had to take a photo with flash because it was 9:30 at night and I couldn’t see what my ankle looked like.
 It only looked a little swollen, but the pop it made when I landed and the pain let me know it was broken.
 I had to crawl on my hands and knees into the greenhouse to reach my phone.
 I was covered in mud.